gdaume24/Test-Full-Stack-App/README.md

 ## Project launch guide :

-1. Clone the repository in somewhere in your machine and go inside it :
+1. Clone the repository somewhere in your machine and go inside it :
 ```powershell
 git clone https://github.com/gdaume24/Test-Full-Stack-App.git
 cd Test-Full-Stack-App